heutagogy/HeutagogyMobileApp/README.md

 Doc: https://facebook.github.io/react-native/docs/signed-apk-android.html

-Follow the instruction till “Generating the release APK” and then run `npm run build-android`.
+Follow the instruction till “Generating the release APK” and then run `npm run build-apk`.
 Signed APK file can be found in `android/app/build/outputs/apk`